 If a requestor is of the view that its request was denied erroneously, a complaint should be filed with ICANN Compliance.
-ICANN Compliance must either compel disclosure or confirm that the denial was appropriate.
 ICANN Compliance should be prepared to investigate complaints regarding disclosure requests under its standard enforcement processes.

 Implementation Guidance:

-The Central Gateway Manager MUST confirm that the request is syntactically correct, including proper and valid Authentication and Authorization Credentials.
+The Central Gateway Manager MUST confirm that the request is syntactically correct, including proper and valid Authentication and Signed Assertions.
 Should the Central Gateway Manager establish that the request is syntactically incorrect, the Central Gateway Manager MUST reply with an error response to the requestor detailing the errors that have been detected.

 Should the Central Gateway Manager establish that the request is incomplete, Central Gateway Manager MUST reply with an incomplete request response to the requestor detailing which data required by policy is missing, providing an opportunity for the requestor to amend its request.